What is Defamation? North Carolina’s Definition of Defamation

 A federal district court held that while North Carolina appellate courts had not had occasion to address the single publication rule, they would likely apply the doctrine, including in the Internet posting context.
 Marcus Jermaine Johnson v.
 The City of Raleigh, et al., 2013 U.S. Dist.
 LEXIS 9394 (E.D.N.C.
 Mar.
 29, 2013).

 Interested to see how several other states enforce the single publication rule?
-Check out our legal resource center and head on over to our U.S. defamation laws mega-page/interactive map to get a better idea!
+Check out our legal resource center and head on over to our Complete Guide to U.S. Online Defamation Law to get a better idea!

 Just make sure to remember that once a publication or communication has occurred, a defamation plaintiff only has a single libel action for that publication, and not for the subsequent copies and publications.